-As a photographer, it’s up to you to put together appealing packages and to price yourself in a way that reflects the quality of your work, aligns with the industry standard, and also puts you in a position to scale your business.
+As a photographer, it’s up to you to put together appealing packages.
+This means pricing them in a way that reflects the quality of your work, aligns with the industry standard, and also helps you scale your business.

 “It’s up to you to price yourself in a way that reflects the quality of your work, aligns with the industry standard, and puts you in a position to scale your business.” - Mastin Labs

-As Mastin user, Jordan Baker pointed out, pricing can be a distraction.
+As Mastin community member Jordan Baker pointed out, pricing can be a distraction.
 If someone gets a chance to experience your product firsthand and falls in love with it, they may be more willing to stretch their budget when they find out the price.

 ADVICE FROM OUR COMMUNITY